 What are the stages of the ITIL Lifecycle?
 Which roles do the ITIL Lifecycle stages have?
 How do ITIL Lifecycle stages relate to each other?
 In this blog post, we are going to cover all about the ITIL lifecycle for services.

 You can also learn more about ITIL Service Lifecycles in the ITIL Foundation Certification Training or you can take 10 Full Realistic ITIL® Foundation Exams in ITIL® Foundation Exams & ITIL® Overview.

 Stages of the ITIL Lifecycle for Services

-This figure defines the stages of ITIL Lifecycle for services.
+This figure defines the stages of the ITIL Lifecycle for services.
 The ITIL Lifecycle for services includes Service Strategy, Service Design, Service Transition, Service Operation, and Continual service improvement stages respectively.
 As can be seen from the figure, Service Strategy lies at the core of the ITIL lifecycle.
-The stages: Service Design, Service Transition, and Service operation forms in a logical flow to take a service from an idea into an implemented service that customers can use.
+The stages: Service Design, Service Transition, and Service operation forms a logical flow to take a service from an idea into an implemented service that customers can use.

 #1 ITIL lifecycle stage: Service Strategy.

 The first stage of the ITIL lifecycle is Service Strategy.
 As mentioned previously, the Service Strategy stage is the core of the ITIL lifecycle for services.
 In order to have better service management in a service provider organization, you need to have a consistent service strategy.
 The business objectives and strategies of the organization should be aligned with the long-term vision of the service provider organization.
 They should be the heartbeat of the organization.
 However, the business objectives of an IT service provider organization should be supported by IT strategies.
 These IT service strategies belong to the first stage of the ITIL Lifecycle of service management.
 The Service Strategy stage describes the guidelines and objectives for the management of IT services that are aligned with the organization’s business objectives.